taniarascia/taniarascia.com/content/pages/learn.md

 template: page
 ---

 There's a lot I want to learn, and a lot I've learned and documented.
-Here's where I list both.([Here's the order I learned in](/everything-i-know-as-a-software-developer-without-a-degree/)).
+Here's where I list both. ([Here's the order I learned in](/everything-i-know-as-a-software-developer-without-a-degree/).)

 ## To Learn: